saltyorg/docs/docs/saltbox/install/install.md

         We recommend having the template file in a folder in /opt so that it moves with your install after a restore.

+    9. Toggles whether you want this remote mount included in the union at `/mnt/unionfs`.
+This requires that `mount` be enabled.

-    8. Toggles whether you intend to upload to this remote using Cloudplow.
+    10. Toggles whether you intend to upload to this remote using Cloudplow.

-    9. Defines the local path Cloudplow will use to upload from if the remote was upload enabled.
+    11. Defines the local path Cloudplow will use to upload from if the remote was upload enabled.

-    10. Toggle for using Rclone VFS file cache.
+    12. Toggle for using Rclone VFS file cache.

-    11. Defines the max age of files in the cache.
+    13. Defines the max age of files in the cache.

-    12. Defines the max size of the cache.
+    14. Defines the max size of the cache.

         The cache can grow above this value in actual usage (polls the cache once a minute) so leave some headroom when using this.

-    13. Rclone version that Saltbox will install.
+    15. Rclone version that Saltbox will install.

         Valid options are **latest**, **beta** or a specific version "**1.55**".

         If specifying a version make sure to quote it as Ansible will convert the value into a float otherwise.

-    14. Shell used by the system.
+    16. Shell used by the system.
 Valid options are bash or zsh.

-    15. Folder used for temporary transcode files.
+    17. Folder used for temporary transcode files.

 === "adv_settings.yml"